lokibler/VideoLabel/README.md

 # Video Organizer

 A Python tool that automatically processes video files, generates descriptions, and organizes them into content-based clusters.
-It uses ResNet for frame analysis and GPT-3.5 for generating natural language descriptions, which are then embedded into the video metadata.
+It uses CLIP for frame analysis and BLIP for generating natural language descriptions, which are then embedded into the video metadata.
+All processing is done locally without requiring any API calls.

 ## Features

-- Automatically analyzes video content using ResNet50
+- Automatically analyzes video content using CLIP
-- Generates two-sentence descriptions using GPT-3.5
+- Generates natural language descriptions using BLIP
 - Embeds descriptions into video metadata
 - Clusters similar videos into folders
 - Supports multiple video formats (.mp4, .mov, .avi, .mkv)
+- Works completely offline after initial model download

 ## Prerequisites

 - Python 3.7+
 - FFmpeg installed on your system
-- OpenAI API key
 - Sufficient disk space for processed videos
+- GPU recommended but not required

 ## Installation